 Scholarships, renewable for three more years, are available to graduating public high school seniors of Western North Carolina's Charles D. Owen High School, Madison High School, or McDowell High School.

-Applicants must be planning to attend North Carolina State University or the University of Tennessee at Knoxville, and intend to study forestry management or environmental science.
+Applicants must be planning to attend a college or university in North Carolina or Tennessee, and intend to study forestry management or environmental science.

 The Community Foundation scholarships will be awarded without regard to age, race, national origin, ethnicity, gender, disability, sexual orientation, political affiliation, religious belief, or any other characteristic protected by law.